s-a-v-a-n-n-a/4th_semester/Move&forwarding/README.md

 }
 </code></pre>

 Compilator copies the argument because it turns into lvalue in `wrapper`.
+But sometimes we don't want to have extra copies of one value.
 How that can be fixed? `std::move` can help:

 <pre><code>template&ltclass T&gt
 void imitaion_with_move(T&& arg)